Current Supplier Security Requirements Addendum

 3.7.
 Handling of Gravitational Data.

 Supplier will not move Gravitational Data from Supplier's production environment unless specifically asked to do so by Gravitational.
-Specifically, Gravitational Data must not be downloaded to phones or laptops, and must not be shared with third parties.
+Specifically, Gravitational Data must not be downloaded to phones or laptops, and must not be shared with third parties that are not subcontractors of Supplier.
 Supplier will delete Gravitational Data permanently upon Gravitational's request.

 3.8.
 Termination of Agreement.